Coding-With-The-Force/The-Complete-Guide-To-Marketing-Cloud/README.md

-# Marketing Cloud Admin Exam Guide
+# The Complete Guide To Marketing Cloud

-### The Marketing Cloud Admin Exam Guide Wiki
+### The Complete Guide to Marketing Cloud Wiki (Currently In Progress)

-Housed in this repo is a <a href="https://github.com/Coding-With-The-Force/Marketing-Cloud-Admin-Exam-Guide/wiki" target="_blank">wiki</a> that goes over all of the major areas you should study to be successful on the Marketing Cloud Admin exam!
+Housed in this repo is a <a href="https://github.com/Coding-With-The-Force/Marketing-Cloud-Admin-Exam-Guide/wiki" target="_blank">wiki</a> that goes over all of the major areas you should study to be able to successfully implement Marketing Cloud!
+It will also give you all the information you need to pass every single Marketing Cloud Cert currently available!
 So definitely check it out!

 ***